 The aim of field education is not only to provide practical experience in the arts of ministry, but also to foster mutual enrichment between the academic study and the practice of ministry -- to allow for practical engagement in the tasks of ministry to challenge and enrich the student’s academic study at the Divinity School, and for this study to challenge and enrich the student’s practice of ministry.

 The field education internship takes place during the student’s second year in the program, concurrent with the Arts of Ministry sequence on worship and preaching, pastoral care and leadership, and the field education Practicum.
 Each student works 15–20 hours per week in a local religious community, under the direction of a Teaching Pastor or Supervisor who is considered adjunct faculty for the year.
 The student meets with the supervisor for at least an hour each week to reflect on the practice of ministry and forms a Lay Committee of three to five congregants for additional feedback during the year.
 In consultation with the Director of Field Education the student chooses the religious communitywith which he or she will work during their first year of study.
-Please find the necessary forms for the congregational placement in the appendices of the Ministry Handbook.
+Current students may find the necessary forms for the congregational placement in the appendices of the Ministry Handbook.

 Unlike the second-year internship, the field work requirement can be accomplished outside of a congregation.
 The field work component of the degree functions as a workshop for the integration of academic study and theory with the practice of the ministerial arts in the context of a closely supervised working relationship with a professional practitioner.
 The particulars of the field work experience are open to the specific interests of the student provided that the student can demonstrate that the internship offers some direct involvement in the practice of ministry.